 1. Too Many Distractions

 How do you feel about commercials that run every five minutes when watching your favorite TV show or movie?
-It’s frustrating and distracting, right?
-Your site visitors feel that same way if you bombard them with endless ads on your site.
+It’s frustrating and distracting.
+Your site visitors think that same way if you bombard them with endless ads on your site.

 While having ads is acceptable, your approach to using them is an important consideration that affects your bounce rate.
 Make sure ads are not the first thing your visitors see when they get to your site.